 No landlord may be penalized or denied any benefit under state law for leasing to a person who uses cannabis under the new law.
 But landlords can choose whether or not to permit recreational cannabis use on their properties.
 Tenants should check with their landlords if smoking or using cannabis is allowed in rental apartments.

 These are only a few of the questions that Domu anticipates fielding from apartment renters and landlords in Chicago.
 The bill that legalizes recreational cannabis in Illinois is a 600-page document, and there are far more granular details contained within it.
-And it's safe to assume that more questions and deliberations will surface as the date for recreational cannabis use approaches.
+And it's safe to assume that more questions and deliberations will surface as the public adapts to legal recreational cannabis in Illinois.
 Stay informed by subscribing to Domu's Chicago apartment newsletter for all the latest news and check back regularly in Domu's apartment resources pages for comprehensive guides to renting apartments in Chicago.

 The general information that Domu provides about Chicago landlord tenant law is not intended as legal advice.
 Domu endeavors to provide accurate information, but the law is subject to change, and Domu is not a law firm or provider of legal services.
 Questions about your particular leasing situation should be directed to a lawyer.